d-ericksonlab/micropillar-precipitation-segmentation/README.md

    - Box link: https://cornell.box.com/s/4dyu78bhtpabm98jgz40gdp5wmoe71xn
    - The notebook will place the uploaded file at: `model/pillar_unet.pt`

-4. Place paired images in `test_images/` using the naming convention above.

-5. Run the remaining notebook cells to:
+4. Run the remaining notebook cells to:
    - generate pillar masks for all C1 images
    - quantify C2 signal in the non-pillar region
    - produce per-image storyboard outputs